-Daniel Peterson concentrates his practice on a wide variety of intellectual property issues, including patent litigation, patent preparation and prosecution, licensing and acquisition of intellectual property rights, opinion work, and client counseling.
+Daniel Peterson concentrates his practice on a wide variety of intellectual property issues, including patent preparation and prosecution, patent portfolio management, licensing and acquisition of intellectual property rights, patent litigation, opinion work, and client counseling.

-Daniel has represented clients in diverse areas, including: imaging and image processing; data security and data privacy; computer systems; computer software; power systems; telecommunications; downhole tools; seismic technology; petrochemicals and polymers; and biomedical devices.
+Daniel has represented clients in diverse areas, including: imaging and image processing; data security and data privacy; computer systems; computer software; power systems; telecommunications (including various 3GPP standards, such as LTE and 5G); downhole tools; seismic technology; petrochemicals and polymers; and biomedical devices.

 He has written and spoken on industry topics for leading publications and at various institutions, including the University of Houston Law Center and the University of Pennsylvania’s Wharton School – San Francisco campus, and has authored “Policing Future Non-Therapeutic Applications of Genetic Enhancement Through International Agreement,” 30 Hous.
 J. Int’l L. 743 (2008).
 During law school, he served as a senior articles editor for the Houston Journal of International Law (Board 31).

 Daniel received a B.S. in Biomedical Engineering and a B.S. in Computer Science from Washington University in Saint Louis.